goldblocx/api/docs/products/accounts.md

 }
 ```

 The account types require more explanation.
-After registration of user the System opens a set of accounts (in USD, EUR and gold).
+After registration of a user the System opens a set of accounts (in USD, EUR and gold).
 There are two gold accounts: with the Common and Deposit types.

 The Deposit type means that the account can't be used for money sending directly to other users' accounts, just only